vicinityh2020/vicinity-agent/docs/TD.md

 According to former thing descriptions, there is one main important change: **read_links** and **write_links** are now changed from array of links to **read_link** and **write_link** describing just one single object the link specification.

+Interaction patterns contain the links, that enable the physical interaction with object.
+Links represent the REST endpoints implemented by Adapter to manage the interaction pattern.
+The **read_link** represents the resource to read the value, **write_link** represents the resource to write value or execute action.
+Pattern may contain just one of **read_link** or **write_link**.
+If pattern contains only the **read_link**, it can be read, but it is not allowed to set/execute it.
+If pattern contains only the **write_link**, it can be set/executed, but it is not allowed to read it.

 ### Property

 Objects have the properties, that can be read or set.
+For example: the luminiscence of the lamp, actual energy consumption of appliance, actual value observed by sensor, etc.

 | Field name | JSON Construct | Mandatory | Description |
 | --- | --- | --- | --- |